giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportToBe.md

 ### Process selection

-We omitted the PICK chart because the processes presented in the As Is situation had already a good structure and didn't need many improovements.
+We omitted the PICK chart because the processes presented in the As Is situation had already a good structure and didn't need many improvements.
 The only changes we wanted to implement, were also possible and didn't represent a **Challenge** for the company.
 Our proposal for the implementation will be explained below.

 ### Process 1